victorromeo/ch34x/README.md

 Note: Ubuntu comes with an existing CH341 driver, however it isn't particularly polished.

-It is worth blacklisting the original kernel module by adding it to the following file:
+It is worth blacklisting the original kernel module by adding it to the following file:\s\s **/etc/modprobe.d/blacklist**
-**/etc/modprobe.d/blacklist**

-The record to add should read something like:
-**#Blacklist of CH341 kernel module to prevent collision with new ch34X driver** **blacklist ch341**
+The record to add should read something like:\s\s **#Blacklist of CH341 kernel module to prevent collision with new ch34X driver**\s\s **blacklist ch341**